jtbradt/recdmd_replication_package/README.md

 ### 2. Replicate the results of the paper

-After installing the necessary software above, navigate to the project directory and exectute the [run_all.jl](run_all.jl) file.
+After installing the necessary software above, navigate to the project directory and exectute the [`run_all.jl`](run_all.jl) file.
 This file will execute the code of the paper, starting with the code necessary to replicate the simulation results followed by the code necessary to replicate the empirical exercise.
 This master file is written in Julia and uses the Julia package `RCall` to call all R scripts.
 The master file can be called using the following command line prompt in a Windows command terminal:

 ```
 julia run_all.jl
 ```

 You can also open a Julia REPL in your IDE of choice and execute the [`run_all.j`l](run_all.jl) script.
 Executing the [`run_all.jl`](run_all.jl) script will create all of the tables and figures of the paper.
-The results will be saved within the [/output/](/output/) folder, which contains separate subfolders for the [simulation results](/output/simulations/) and [English et al. (2018) empirical results](/output/dwh_replication/).
+The results will be saved within the [`/output/`](/output/) folder, which contains separate subfolders for the [simulation results](/output/simulations/) and [empirical exercise results](/output/dwh_replication/).

 The master file contains two commands which will activate and install the necessary R and Julia package dependencies: